-- (Optional) Beginning with PAN-OS 9.0.5, you can gracefully enable GTP stateful inspection to minimize disruption when you deploy a new firewall or migrate GTP traffic.
+- (Optional) You can gracefully enable GTP stateful inspection to minimize disruption when you deploy a new firewall or migrate GTP traffic.

 - >set gtp nodrop yesThe firewall continues to perform GTP stateful inspection and generate logs, but won’t drop GTPv2, GTPv1-C, or GTP-U packets that fail GTP stateful inspection.
 When you later decide to re-enable the firewall to drop packets that fail GTP stateful inspection, use the CLI operational command:set gtp nodrop no(this is the default setting).